natelistrom/natelistrom.github.io/_posts/2023-07-23-rule-of-three-prediction.md

 Webcomic author and _Writing Excuses_ podcast co-host Howard Tayler illustrates:

-> "A great many funny stories are when you are telling a story that is kind of funny and then you get to the end of it and you realize, 'Oh, I was actually being told a very different story, and that's kind of hilarious,' as everything is re-contextualized and new." <sup>{% include sanderson-2016.html %}</sup>
+> "A great many funny stories are when you are telling a story that is kind of funny and then you get to the end of it and you realize, 'Oh, I was actually being told a very different story, and that's kind of hilarious,' as everything is re-contextualized and new." <cite>(<a href="/bibliography#kowal2016">Kowal et al.</a>)</cite>

 Tayler continues with this example:

 > "When we had the episode with Jim Hines . . .
 I introduced him and said, 'All the men want to be like him, and all the women want to be with those men.'
 Which is a fantastic comic drop . . . 'and all the women want to be with . . . _him_,' is what you're expecting.
-The very last word is now gone and is now replaced with 'other men.'" <sup>{% include sanderson-2016.html %}</sup> (emphasis mine)
+The very last word is now gone and is now replaced with 'other men.'" <cite>(<a href="/bibliography#kowal2016">Kowal et al.</a>)</cite> (emphasis mine)

 Tayler's focus is on humor — and to be sure, jokes are one of the places where this setup-and-twist pattern is the most prominent — but it applies broadly.
 Any deeply satisfying execution of the rule of three will follow this pattern to some degree.